“We must not confuse dissent with disloyalty. When the loyal opposition dies, I think the soul of America dies with it.”- Edward Murrow

 In that same thread, Ramsey says, “Discernment and moral courage cannot coexist with the sin of misguided loyalty and presumption of virtue toward a beloved institution.”

-A church that demands the unconditional loyalty of its members is not a safe place.
+Any place that demands the unconditional loyalty of its members is not a safe place.
 Wade Mullen wrote about walls that prevent abuse survivors from telling their stories.
 “Some communities place such an emphasis on loyalty and submission to authority that people are conditioned to believe silence is spiritual.
 The community can turn against the survivor for betraying what they feel are higher and more important virtues.”
 If we want our churches to be places of refuge and healing for the most vulnerable, we need to make sure we’re sending them the right message.

 I believe it’s possible that misguided loyalty is one of the greatest threats to our Christian witness.